mikahama/uralicNLP-Java/README.md

 # Disambiguation

-The UralicNLP method *analyze* produces a list of all the possible morphological readings of a a word.
+The UralicNLP method *analyze* produces a list of all the possible morphological readings of a word.
 It is more practical to parse full sentences because then the context can be used to disambiguate the actual morphological reading.
 Note: You will need to install [install VISL CG-3](https://mikalikes.men/how-to-install-visl-cg3-on-mac-windows-and-linux/) and ensure it is in the [PATH environment variable in your IDE](https://coderedirect.com/questions/264930/how-to-set-environment-variable-in-netbeans).

  	import com.rootroo.uralicnlp.Cg3
 	import com.rootroo.uralicnlp.Tokenizer